Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Methodology

-In the field of visual ability measurement, research into contrast sensitivity has resulted in the development of multiple methodologies for measuring contrast sensitivity.
-These include the Cambridge Low Contrast Gratings, the Mars Letter Contrast Sensitivity Test and the Pelli-Robson Contrast Sensitivity Chart~\cite{ARDEN, MARS, RPR}.
-J. G. Robson, one of the co-creators of the Pelli-Robson Contrast Sensitivity Chart, proposed that the reciprocal nature of these spatio-temporal interactions can be particularly clearly appreciated if the threshold contrast is determined for a grating target whose luminance perpendicular to the bars is given by
+In the field of visual ability measurement, research on contrast sensitivity has resulted in the development of multiple methods for measuring contrast sensitivity.
+These include the Cambridge Low Contrast Gratings, Mars Letter Contrast Sensitivity Test, and Pelli-Robson Contrast Sensitivity Chart~\cite{ARDEN, MARS, RPR}.

-where $m$ is the contrast, $v$ is the spatial frequency, and $f$ is the temporal frequency of the target~\cite{Robson}.

-This experiment was designed with reference to the methodology of `grating acuity test' (GAT), an experiment more straightforward than contrast sensitivity measurement, usually applied to the infant or child to detect the presence of parallel lines of decreasing width~\cite{EHR16}.
+This experiment was designed with reference to the method of GAT, which is more straightforward than contrast sensitivity measurement and is usually applied to infants or children to detect the presence of parallel lines of decreasing width~\cite{EHR16}.

-Through the use of the aforementioned 11 images designed for this experiment, GAT can be applied to the haptic of humans.
-Different widths of the lines in the images match the lines on the surface of the stimulus at different distances in GAT~\cite{EHR17, EHR18}.
-The convention of the scale of the lines in the images to the frequency of the grating can be formulated as
+Using the 11 images designed for this experiment, GAT can be applied to the haptics of humans.
+The different widths of the lines in the images match the lines on the stimulus surface at different distances in GAT~\cite{EHR17, EHR18}.
+The convention of the scale of the lines in the images to the grating frequency can be formulated as follows:

-where $S$ is the scale of the lines in the images (1/10, 1/20, ...) and $F$ is the `frequency' of the image, with cpmm (cpmm = number of cycles per millimeter) as its unit.
-Notably, the coefficient $k$ follows the equation below:
+where $S$ denotes the scale of the lines in the images (1/10, 1/20, ...) and F denotes the image frequency, with cpmm (cpmm = number of cycles per millimeter) as its unit.
+Notably, the coefficient $k$ is given by

-where $H_{i}$ is the height of the screen, $P_{L}$ is the height of the screen resolution and $P_{H}$ is the width of the image resolution.
+where $H_{i}$ denotes the screen height, $P_{L}$ denotes the screen resolution height, and $P_{H}$ denotes the image resolution width.

 In this experiment,